telent/nixwrt/README.md

 ## One-time setup

-First, set up a TFTP server.

-Then, allocate yourself (or request from your IT support if you're in the kind of place that has that kind of thing) a static IP address on your local network.
-It need not be globally reachable, it just has to be something that will let your device see its TFTP server.
-If your router boot monitor has DHCP support you won't even need one, but I haven't yet seen a device that does this.
-In the examples that follow, we will use 192.168.0.251 for the device and 192.168.0.2 for the TFTP server.
+You will need

+* some kind of PC or other reasonable well-powered machine to build everything on.
+This is entirely cross-compiled, there is no development on the target.
+I do it all under NixOS, but I know no reason in principle that a Nix installation on some other Linux or on a Mac shouldn't also work

+* an ethernet connecting your build machine to your target device.
+  Perhaps you can put them on a LAN together, perhaps you can connect them directly to each other with a patch cable.
+(The latter is a good idea if you plan to test things like DHCP servers on the target, otherwise they may start answering IP address requests for other hosts on your LAN).
+Ideally you want statically allocated IP addresses for the build machine and target, because U-Boot probably won't work with DHCP

-Then, find out how to get into your router's boot monitor.
+* access to your target devices's boot monitor.
 This will very often involve opening it up and attaching a USB serial convertor to some header pins: sometimes it involves soldering those pins into holes.
   On other machines it's not nearly as complicated as you can access u-boot across the network.
 The OpenWRT wiki is often very helpful here.

-Next, clone the nixwrt repo, and also the nixpkgs fork on which it depends
+Now, clone the nixwrt repo, and also the nixpkgs fork on which it depends

     $ git clone git@github.com:telent/nixwrt
     $ git clone git@github.com:telent/nixpkgs.git nixpkgs-for-nixwrt
     $ cd nixwrt

+The best way to get started is to look at one of the examples in `examples/` and choose the one which has most similar hardware to the device you want to use and ideally which has most recently been updated.
+There should be advisory and/or warning comments at the top of each.

-The best way to get started is to read `examples/backuphost.nix`, which consists of (a) boilerplate, (b) a base `configuration`, (c) an array of `wantedModules`, and (d) two targets `firmware` and `phramware` which build firmware images.
+Each example has a quite similar structure: (a) boilerplate, (b) a base `configuration`, (c) an array of `wantedModules`, and (d) two targets `firmware` and `phramware` which build firmware images.

 ## Build it

-    $ make defalutroute # or the basename of any other file in examples/
+There is a Makefile to help you get started on building any of the examples.
+To build the `extensino` example, run

+    $ make extensino SSID=mysid PSK=db6c814b6a96464e1fa02efabb240ce8ceb490ddce54e6dbd4fac2f35e8184ae image=phramware

-This should create a file `defalutroute/firmware.bin` which you need to copy to your TFTP server
+This should create a file `extensino/firmware.bin` which you need to copy to your TFTP server

+Caveat: the makefile is a convenience thing for hacking/testing and not intended as the nucleus of any kind of production build pipeline.
+If you want something to build on for large-scale deploys, write something that invokes nix-build directly.

 ## Running it from RAM